 Fraud can impact your organization at any moment.
 It’s just a matter of time until the next breach occurs.
 Auto dealerships are prime targets.
 They collect more consumer information than ever before.
 In some cases, it’s even more than banks.
 That’s why the FTC Safeguards Rule requires dealerships to develop, implement and maintain a comprehensive security system to keep customer information safe.
 Having an information security program is no longer just needed for dealerships—it’s mandated.

 The Results of Cyber Attacks on Dealerships

-Cyber attacks cost small to mid-sized businesses on average about $2.2 million in 2017.
-Business often can’t sustain and stay in business with $2.2 million losses.
+Cyber attacks cost small to mid-sized businesses more than just dollars.
 In fact, 60 percent of small companies that suffer a cyber breach go out of business within six months.